akeneo/pim-community-dev/TESTING.md

 Unit:

-- focuses on the Domain layer
+- it focuses on the Domain layer

 Acceptance:

-- focuses on the Application layer
+- it focuses on the Application layer

 Integration:

-- focuses on the Infrastructure layer
+- it focuses on the Infrastructure layer
-- tests an Adapter
+- it tests an Adapter

 End to end:

-- crosses over all the layers, from an adapter to another by passing through the Domain layer (for instance: Adapter A -> Application -> Domain -> Application -> Adapter B)
+- it crosses over all the layers, from an adapter to another by passing through the Domain layer (for instance: Adapter A -> Application -> Domain -> Application -> Adapter B)

 ## Actual vs Expected